elmerfer/ITSNdb/README.md

 ##load the data
 data(ITSNdb)
 ```
 ## Here we provide several tools for binding affinity predictions or immunogenicity score prediction in R (netMHCpan, PRIME) or through Colab.
-In all cases the same file can be used to feed any platform, thus allowing esy comparison of the different methods
+In all cases the same file can be used to feed any platform, thus allowing easy comparison of the different methods
 Inorder to feed the methods, the following peptide-HLA pairs should be provided

 ### Data Format [See Sample](https://github.com/elmerfer/ITSNdb/blob/main/MyPatientsNeoantigenList.csv)